steveman1123/stonkBot/README.md

 stonkBot.config - config file for settings in the files listed above.
 Formatted as json, double spaces indicate which file it's mostly used in in the heirarchy (order specific to the files listed above)

-stockStuff/ - contains data that won't be synced with the repo (api keys, latest trades, and stock histories) - **the folder and its contents should be moved to the location shown above for the program to work**
+stockStuff/ - contains data that won't be synced with the repo (api keys, latest trades, and stock histories (these are cleared every Friday evening)) - **the folder and its contents should be moved to the location shown above for the program to work**

 apikeys.txt - Contains the API keys used for Alpaca and AlphaVantage - the file in the repo should be filled in with your information